gif animation of clouds

 Mostly we use it to describe the tools that have come to replace pencil, paper and film, for example:

 - Flash animations - Many TV series are now done in Flash, check out this example.

 - Coloring and layering hand drawn animation using a computer

 - Drawing directly into an animation software with a Pen Tablet

 - Motion Capture (an aid tool for 3D animators)- Final Fantasy, Avatar, Gollum in Lord of the Rings.

-- Morphing (Remember the changing faces in Michel Jackson's Clip Black or White? that's Morphing.)
+- Morphing (If you're old enough to remember the changing faces in Michael Jackson's Clip Black or White? that's Morphing.)

 Stop Motion Techniques

 - Clay or Plasticine ("claymation")- Nick Park's Wallace and Gromit